Venice in April: Best Things to Do & Travel Tips

 Life of Y contains affiliate links and is a member of the Amazon LLC Associates Program.
 If you make a purchase using one of these Amazon links, we may receive compensation at no extra cost to you.
 Read the disclaimer for more information.

-Thinking about visiting The canals of Venice in April this year?
+Thinking about visiting Venice in April?

 silhouette of a man on a gondola in the canals of Venice